jgoizueta/flt/README.txt

   # quantize, etc

-There are also some methods for excplicit rounding that provide an interface compatible with the Ruby interface of Float:
+There are also some methods for explicit rounding that provide an interface compatible with the Ruby interface of Float:

   puts Decimal('101.5').round                        -> 102